-This recipe was created by the lovely Sarah from Sarah’s Vegan Guide.
+This recipe and blog post was created by the lovely Sarah from Sarah’s Vegan Guide.
 Check out her blog for more healthy, delicious plant-based recipes!

 On top, you have the delicious streusel (crumbs) that give the cake its name.
 Instead of sugar, butter and flour I decided to go with oat flour, almond flour and some agave syrup.
 Of course, you can also use maple syrup or any other sticky sweetener.

-In between the base and the streusel usually comes a layer of fruit – plums, apples, sour cherries, rhubarb.
+In between the base and the streusel usually comes a layer of fruit – plums, apples, sour cherries, rhubarb, whatever you like.
 Sometimes it is also made with poppy seeds in between or a layer of pudding.
-You see, there are a lot of options – so feel free to customise this recipe however you like!
+You see, there are a lot of options, so feel free to customise this recipe however you like!

-This vegan plum streusel cake is free of refined sugar, oil and also the recipe is without wheat flour.
-Instead, we are using a combination of almond and oat flour.
+This streusel cake is free of refined sugar, oil and white flour.
+Instead of using the white flour, we are using a combination of almond and oat flour.
 If you have never made almond or oat flour before, you can simply blend some almonds or oats in a blender until very fine.
 I usually do about a minute of blending.

-The batter is sweetened with apple sauce.
+Next, I sweetened the batter with apple sauce.
 I’m quite sensitive to sugary things so the apple sauce was sweet enough for me.
-But feel free to add some agave or maple syrup if you want it a little sweeter.
-Keep in mind the plums also add a lot of sweetness.
+Feel free to add some agave or maple syrup if you want it a little sweeter, but keep in mind the plums also add a lot of sweetness.
 The apple sauce not only makes the batter sweet, it also adds some moisture which is important since we are not using oil.

-I also decided to add some cinnamon to the streusel for a wintery touch.
+For the topping, I decided to add some cinnamon to the streusel for a wintery touch.
 You can totally omit that if you’re making this in spring or summer.
 How about adding some cocoa powder instead?

 This vegan plum streusel cake is a German speciality with three delicious layers.
 It's crumbly, fruity, sweet and tart.